-There is the Oriental story about ten guys having a tea party...
+• There is the Oriental story about ten guys having a tea party...

-https://en.wikipedia.org/wiki/Japanese_tea_ceremony#/media/File:Kan%C5%8D_Osanobu_71_utaiawase.jpg
+https://en.wikipedia.org/wiki/Japanese_tea_ceremony#/media/File:Kan %C5%8D_Osanobu_71_utaiawase.jpg

-One more note on attendance
+Another note on attendance

-- Formally, lecture attendance is optional - All lectures are recorded, so it is possible to be retroactive - Still, it makes sense to attend, as - you can ask questions and give feedback on-site - if you fall between two grades at the exam, seeing or not seeing someone in the class may tip the balance - you may actually learn something new
+- Formally, lecture attendance is optional

+- All lectures are (should be... stuff can happen) recorded, so it is possible to be retroactive

+- Still, it makes sense to attend, as

+- you can ask questions and give feedback on-site

+- you might actually learn something new...

-Homework: the paper
+Homework: paper

 - Like your future thesis, it should contain both referred material and your own contribution - The volume is 5-10 pages of content (+ title page etc) - Proper language and looks - References!
 Who has no experience so far, should start to get familiar with proper academic style - A big recommendation: pick a topic that actually matters to you!
-The lecturer does not know your experience and interests (yet), so asking for a finite topic is a bit problematic - although asking for opinions and guidance is absolu
+The lecturers do not know your experience and interests (yet), so asking for a finite topic is a bit problematic - although asking for opinions and guidance is fine